Optical signatures of bulk g-wave altermagnetism in MnTe: Abstract

 \section{Abstract}

-In planar altermagnets, optical excitation by linearly polarized ultrashort pulses can induce spin polarizations in the electronic excited states in a controlled fashion, even though the material is magnetically compensated.
-Here, we theoretically analyze the response of the prototypical bulk $g$-wave altermagnet $\alpha$-MnTe to polarized ultrashort pulses.
-By calculating the excited electron distributions based on ab-initio band structure data, we show how this excited electronic spin response in $\alpha$-MnTe exhibits different symmetries which are determined by the nodal planes intrinsic to the bulk g-wave altermagnet.
-We present a simple procedure to obtain the symmetry of the electronic spin response from the two-dimensional cuts through the three-dimensional band structure.
+For planar d-wave altermagnets, it has been shown that a spin polarization can be induced in a controlled fashion by ultrashort-pulse excitation, even though the material is magnetically compensated.
+Here, we theoretically analyze the response of the prototypical bulk $g$-wave altermagnet $\alpha$-MnTe to linearly polarized ultrashort pulses.
+We demonstrate how the electronic spin response in $\alpha$-MnTe exhibits different symmetry characteristics by calculating the excited electron distributions based on \emph{ab initio} band structure data.
+These characteristics depend not only on the nodal planes of the bulk g-wave altermagnet, but also on the excitation pulse.
+We present a simple procedure to analyze the excited-state characteristics via two-dimensional cuts through the three-dimensional Brillouin zone, which can be used as guidance to present-day magneto-optical techniques.